What is key for small business SEO?

 - URL: Use your keyword in the URL in a way that it describes the page contents and helps the user in navigation as well.

 I’m not guaranteeing that following these guidelines will get you onto page one as it will depend on both the level of competition and a bunch of other issues, but before you start to invest in SEO, make sure you’ve got the basics right.
 The results you can see in the image below took me about a month to generate, simply by following these simple steps

 If you have WordPress as your content management system, seriously consider Yoast as your SEO plugin.
 Yoast is very good at guiding you to produce both good SEO results and readable content.
-You may also consider getting someone to ensure your website isn’t broken, even a little bit.
+Get someone to ensure your website isn’t broken, even a little bit, as it will help your SEO performance.
 Tools such as SEMrush provide a good report on broken links, unbalanced HTML/content and a number of other issues.
 If you ask me nicely, I’ll run a report for you!

 I hope this helps.